vanhoefm/fragattacks/research/README.md

 The tool outputs `TEST COMPLETED SUCCESSFULLY` if the device is vulnerable to the attack corresponding to the given `$COMMAND`, and outputs `Test timed out!
 Retry to be sure, or manually check result` if the device is not vulnerable.
+After the test completed you can close the test tool using `CTRL+C`.
 Most attacks have several slight variants represented by different `$COMMAND` values.
 Verifying the result of some tests requires running tcpdump or wireshark on the targeted device (this is further clarified below the table).

 To **verify your test setup**, the first command in the table below performs a normal ping that must succeed.
 The second command sends the ping as two fragmented Wi-Fi frames, and should only fail